lidofinance/dc4bc/HowTo.md

 The command returns a hash of the proposing message.
 If it is not equal to the hash from the list of pending operations, that means the person who proposed to start the DKG round changed the parameters that you agreed on the Conferce Call.

 Select an operation by typing its number and press Enter.
 This operation requires only a confirmation of user, so it's just sends a message to the append-only log.

-When all participants confirm their participation in DKG round, the node will proceed to the next step:
 ```
 [john_doe] message event_sig_proposal_confirm_by_participant done successfully from john_doe
 ```

+When all participants confirm their participation in DKG round, the node will proceed to the next step.

+#### Distributed key generation ceremony

-Now you have a new operation:
+Once confirmations are sent by all participants, you'll have a new operation:

 ```
 $ ./dc4bc_cli get_operations --listen_addr localhost:8080